Hot dogs, pizza, snow cones and bubble tea are among Americans’ favorite street foods, which are quicker and more affordable than restaurantfo ...

 7. Cake Business

-Nearly six out of 10 Americans eat dessert after a meal at least once a week, and cakes are among the favorites.
+One in six Americans eats dessert every day, and cakes are among the favorites.
 Cake consumption is growing steadily in the US despite the increasing preference for healthy food.
 Well, those with a sweet tooth always find an excuse to indulge in cakes.
 If you’re fond of baking and designing cakes, starting a cake business might be the perfect career choice for you.

 This type of business can be run from home so you can minimize your overhead cost.
 Once you’ve registered your business, you should find a reliable supplier of ingredients and supplies.
 Besides offering unique birthday cake designs, you might also want to introduce gluten-free and sugar-free cakes to cater to all kinds of customers.
 Keep yourself updated with the latest market trends and consider coming up with cakes in a box or tin can cakes.
 A cake business will require a lot of creativity, hard work and an effective marketing plan.